nser77/packet-sniffer/README.md

 3) Create a interface to directly streaming packets to a message broker (REDIS, Kafka, RabbitMQ)

 ## Output
-At core level, parsed layers are returned as objects into an array.
+At core level, each parsed layer is returned as object into an array:

 ```
 [<ethernet.frame.EthernetFrame object at 0xffff8ca7ded0>, <internet.ipv4.ipv4_packet.Ipv4Packet object at 0xffff8ca7df30>]